astronomer/docs/learn/dags.md

 ## See also

 - [Get started with Apache Airflow](get-started-with-airflow.md) tutorial for a hands-on introduction to writing your first simple DAG.
-- [Introduction to Apache Airflow](intro-to-airflow.md) for an overview of Airflow concepts.
 - [Airflow operators](what-is-an-operator.md) and [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md) for more information on how to define tasks in a DAG.